 Designers can add components straight into their mockups without importing text into Ditto first.

-Go to the Assets tab and select Workspace library
+Go to the Assets tab and select Library Components

 Browse and select a component

-Click Add to insert it into your design as a text layer
+Click Add to insert it into your design as a new text layer

 Alternatively, you can drag and drop the component into your design from the plugin.